Skip to content

 WoWs (Workstations on Wheels) are large and can be quite physically awkward to maneuver into a room or bed space whilst positioning the thing suitably to enter information, view the consult, make eye-contact with both patient & the doctor leading the review and still remaining socially acceptable.
 And, for that training doctor – they’re often looking at the screen instead of the clinical interaction.
 I’ve seen and heard of trainees writing notes from behind the curtain!

-One hospital I’ve worked used, albeit infrequently, tablet computers in addition to the standard WoW.
-This provided a point of offset for results but was unsurprisingly unhelpful when it came to imaging or any data entry.
+One hospital I’ve worked in used tablet computers, albeit infrequently, in addition to the standard WoW.
+This provided a point of offset for results but was unsurprisingly unhelpful when it came to imaging or data entry.
 I continue to advocate for their usage.

 The challenge of wrangling a computer into the interaction with you patient is obvious, and with some strategies the affect can be reduced.
 But there’s more to the screen than doctor-patient blockade; the physicality of multiple handheld inputs (ie paper chart and bedside chart) usually meant that during a ward round there was some standing, well, around.
 Specifically, before entering a bed space, or in discussions afterwards, we stood in circles and looked at each other and listened.